 The Suite Life: Five Must-Haves for the Ultimate Retreat

-Master suites are a place to recharge and focus on self-care.
+Primary suites are a place to recharge and focus on self-care.
 They can be located on the first or second floor and the design can be anything from modern to traditional.
 But, according to Normandy Designer Ashley Noethe, all of the really great ensuites have these five things in common…

 Walk-In Closet and Storage– Clutter has been known to cause stress and anxiety.
 That is why setting up your bedroom and bathroom with proper storage is important.

 “In most cases, a room is unorganized because there’s not enough storage,” said Ashley.
-“A walk-in closet, hooks, bins and drawers give you the ability to properly put things away – ensuring that your space is a clutter-free zone.”
+“A walk-in closet, hooks, bins, and drawers give you the ability to properly put things away – ensuring that your space is a clutter-free zone.”

-Cozy Seating Area– A seating area with couches, window seats or plush chairs makes the space more of a retreat – providing a spot to sit and read, or watch television.
+Cozy Seating Area– A seating area with couches, window seats, or plush chairs makes the space more of a retreat – providing a spot to sit and read, or watch television.